-Set desired amount of stand time using Number pads (up to 99 minutes, 99 seconds).
+Set desired standing time using Number pads (up to 99 minutes, 99 seconds).

 Press Start.
 The timer will start and then beep twice at the end of cooking time (the beginning of standing time).
 Five beeps will sound when standing time is done.